pocomane/brewed-in-the-apocalypse/bita.md

 is common to use 1-2-3 traits for all the roll

-There are no constraints on which trait the protagonist may select, but after a success the scenarist may, and is encouraged to, select one of the used trait.
-The protagonist must tell how that trait helped em to success.
+There are no constraints on which trait the protagonist may select, but after a success the scenarist may, select one of the used trait.
+The protagonist then must tell how that trait helped em to success.
 If ey is unable to do it, the roll became a failure.

 TODO : on failure, the protagonist can select an harm and the scenarist show how it